ga4gh/vrs/schema/defs/vrs/Genotype.rst

 **Computational Definition**

-A quantified set of _in-trans_ :ref:`MolecularVariation` at a genomic locus.
+A quantified set of *in-trans* :ref:`MolecularVariation` at a genomic locus.

 **Information Model**

-Some Genotype attributes are inherited from :ref:`Variation`.

 .. list-table::
    :class: clean-wrap